nemani/cronos-docker/README.md

 Dockerfile for running a cronos mainnet node

+# Volume for blockchain data
+blockchain data >=~ 1TB, so we need to persist it in case our container goes down.

+You should:
-create ./cronos_data empty file before running docker-compose up or create a dockervolume and edit docker-compose with volume name
+create ./cronos_data empty directory before running docker-compose up for the first time

+OR

+provide an already initilized .cronos from somewhere else